 Students must also complete a Journalism Internship for this specialization.
 The Internship must be approved by the Associated Faculty.

 Associated Professional Faculty:

 97.5 The Fanatic, Sports Talk Radio Host; National Sports Columnist

-NBC10/WCAU-TV, Morning Anchor; Villanova Communication Alum
+NBC10/WCAU-TV, Evening Anchor; Villanova Communication Alum